 Lock and Dam 22 is located near Saverton, Missouri, on the Mississippi River, roughly 10 miles south of Hannibal, at river mile 301.2.
 The proposed fish passage structure would be constructed on the spillway portion of the dam, on the side furthest from the Illinois shore, and would extend downstream into the tailwater area.

 Over the course of the last year, a team of environmental specialists evaluated various project options (called alternatives) to identify how each would perform.
-This process led to the selection of a Tentatively Selected Plan, also known as a TSP.
+This process led to the selection of a Recommended Plan.

-The TSP for this Project includes four features:
+The Recommended Plan for this Project includes four features: